microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

-# Azure Resource Manager example
+# Validate Azure resource configuration

+PSRule makes it easy to validate Infrastructure as Code (IaC) such as Azure resources.
-This is an example of how PSRule can be used to validate Azure resources match internal standards or assess if resources meet a defined baseline.
+For example, Azure resources can be validated to match and internal standard or baseline.

+> [!NOTE]
+> A pre-built module to validate Azure resources already exists.
+> This scenario demonstrates the process and features of PSRule for illustration purposes.
+>
+> Consider using these pre-built rule modules instead:
+>
+> - [PSRule.Rules.Azure]

+This scenario covers the following:

+- Defining a basic rule.
+- Adding a recommendation.
+- Using script pre-conditions.
+- Using helper functions.

 In this scenario we will use a JSON file: